-A blocked vent or a draft can also create the error, so your Service Experts Heating & Air Conditioning technician will investigate other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Service Experts Heating & Air Conditioning professional will investigate other parts of your furnace first.

 The cost to fix your furnace depends on what’s wrong with it and how long it takes to repair it.